Taganay

 About Taganay

-Taganay National Park protects 56,843 hectares of pristine mountain taiga in the Ural Mountains, where Europe and Asia meet geologically and ecologically.
-The park encompasses a series of parallel mountain ridges reaching 1,178 meters elevation, creating dramatic landscapes of rocky peaks and forested valleys.
+Taganay National Park protects 568 square kilometres of pristine mountain taiga in the southern Ural Mountains, where European and Asian flora and fauna meet.
+[1] The park encompasses a series of parallel mountain ridges, with the highest point, Mount Kruglitsa, reaching 1,178 metres elevation.
 Ancient rock formations composed of quartzite and various metamorphic rocks have weathered into spectacular stone rivers and cliff faces.
-The park's location on the continental divide creates unique conditions where European and Siberian species overlap, producing exceptional biodiversity.
+The park’s location near the continental divide creates unique conditions where European and Siberian species overlap, producing exceptional biodiversity.
 Dense spruce-fir forests blanket lower slopes while alpine tundra caps the highest peaks, providing distinct vertical habitat zones.
 Crystal-clear mountain streams fed by snowmelt and springs support healthy populations of grayling and other cold-water fish.
-The region's mineral wealth attracted miners historically, leaving abandoned workings now reclaimed by nature.
-Taganay's accessibility from nearby Zlatoust city makes it one of the Urals' most visited protected areas while maintaining wilderness character.
+The region’s mineral wealth attracted miners historically, leaving abandoned workings now reclaimed by nature.
+Taganay’s accessibility from nearby Zlatoust city makes it one of the Urals’ most visited protected areas while maintaining wilderness character.

 Wildlife Ecosystems